mary-perret-1986/kerry-perret.github.io/content/posts/0-writing_blogging-guidelines.md

 ---
-title: "📝 Writing: Blogging Guidelines 🛣️"
+title: "Writing: Blogging Guidelines"
 date: "2023-07-30"
-tags: ["📝 Writing"]
+tags: ["Writing", "Blogging"]
 showToc: true
+series:
+  - TIL
 ---

 ## A Sensible Set of Writing Guidelines: Distilled Conciseness?

-Given how my brain works, I needed to come up a simple set of rules to become more productive when writing blog articles.
+Given how my brain works, I needed to come up with a simple set of rules to become more productive when writing blog articles.

 ### Topic Scoping